 1 tablespoon sugar

-1 teaspoon minced fresh ginger (or 1/2 teaspoon ground ginger)
+minced fresh ginger, 1-inch or 1 teaspoon (or 1/2 teaspoon ground ginger)

 2 garlic cloves, minced